Frequently Asked Questions (FAQ)

 Go to www.veridoc.org and follow the instructions to create and send verification.
 Veridoc sends verifications immediately.
 The fee is $60.00.

-It is the responsibility of the licensee to renew their license, whether we receive the noticeor not.
+It is the responsibility of the licensee to renew his/her/their license, whether he/she/they receives the notice or not.
 (WAC 246-12-030) The license expires unless renewal takes place on or before the expiration date.
 (WAC 246-12-030) Any renewal the department receives after midnight (postmark or in-person) is late and the licensee must pay the late fee.

 There is no grace period for renewal of a license.

 Depending on the circumstances and the time you have been out of the practice, the Commission may require an individual to pass the Special Purpose Examination (SPEX) given by the Federation of State Medical Boards.
-(WAC 246-919-370) Generally, if you havebeen out of practice for a period of 3 years or longer, the Commission will need to see some kind of evidence that you have kept current with medical knowledge.
+(WAC 246-919-370) Generally, if you have been out of practice for a period of 2 years or longer, the Commission will need to see some kind of evidence that you have kept current with medical knowledge.

-The average processing time for a license application is 8 to 20 weeks.
+The average processing time for a license application is up to 12 weeks.

 Please refer to Washington Administrative Code WAC 246-919-430 through 470 regarding continuing medical education (CME) requirements for physicians.
 Please also refer to WAC 246-12, Administrative Procedures and Requirements for Credentialed Health Care Providers.
 Part 7 of this chapter specifically addresses CME, when it is required, how to prove compliance, auditing, acceptable auditing documentation, exemptions, how credit hours are determined, carrying over CME credits, and taking the same course more than once during a reporting cycle.
 The requirements of WAC 246-12 apply to all health care practitioners; use will be in conjunction with WAC 246-919-430, for physicians.